- Passenger Health Safety - COVID-19

 Are the preventive measures binding or just recommendations?

 The preventive measures included in the EASA/ECDC COVID-19 Aviation Health Safety Protocol on physical distancing, respiratory etiquette, meticulous hand hygiene and avoiding touching the face, nose, eyes and mouth must be followed for the safety of all air travellers and aviation personnel.
-The requirement to wear a medical face mask throughout the journey is also mandatory for passengers.
+It is recommended to wear a medical face mask throughout the journey.
 The recommended measures will be regularly evaluated and updated in line with changes in knowledge of the risk of transmission as well as with development of other diagnostic or the evolution of the pandemic.

 It is safe to take a flight?